JoshDoody/fsn/_posts/2017-08-08-resignation-letter.md

 title: Resignation letter templates - free, simple example emails
 headline: Simple resignation letter templates to give notice and say goodbye on your last day at work
 subhead: Simple letter of resignation and last day at work email templates
-excerpt: Use these free, simple resignation letter templates to email your boss and colleagues to give notice and say goodbye on your last day at work.
+description: Use these free, simple resignation letter templates to email your boss and colleagues to give notice and say goodbye on your last day at work.
 categories:
   - negotiate
 tags: